pjakiela/ECON523/exercises/E9-power.md

 ```

 Look at a histogram of the `bizprofit_1` variable.
 What do you notice about its distribution?
 Now use the `sum` command with the `detail` option.
 What
 is the mean of `bizprofit_1`?

-##### Question 13

 What is the standard deviation of `bizprofit_1`?

-##### Question 14

 Given the size of this data set and the standard deviation of `bizprofit_1`, what is the MDE if you wanted to have power of 0.8 (assuming treatment and comparison groups of equal size)?

-##### Question 15

 How does this MDE compare to the mean of the outcome variable?
 How large of a percent change in the outcome would you need to anticipate if you wanted to have power of at least 0.8?